zendesk/zendency/README.md

   "./src/stylesheet/"
 ],

-// Default ZAF parameters _(from manifest.json)_ to default to in development "parameters": {
+// Parameters from manifest.json that we default to in development "parameters": {
   "token": "..."
 }